shubham07iiit/kbyagnik.github.io/_talks/2017-ms-software-engineer-RMS.md

 location: "Bangalore, Karnataka"
 ---

-MileIq is the mileage tracking app which captures people drives to report them for tax saving during year end.
-I am currently Working on reporting microservice which aggregates data we collect via product [MileIq](https://www.mileiq.com/) and generate reports to send to customers for filing tax.
+[MileIq](https://www.mileiq.com/) is the mileage tracking app which captures people drives to report miles and expenses for tax saving during year end.
+I am currently Working on reporting microservice which aggregates data we collect via product and generate reports for filing tax.

 * Aggregating customers drives data and putting it into Pdf, Csv files.
 Uploading to Azure blob and sending an email.
-* Highly Robust, Scalable and reliable service written in Django Python, SQL Service, Redis Queue and Celery Workers
+* Highly Robust, Scalable and reliable service written in Django Python, Azure SQL Service, Redis Queue and Celery Workers
 * Retry Mechanism for handling reports failures.
 * Integrated Reporting Microservice with accounting software XERO.
 * 4 million active users.